ronen567/just-the-docs/docs/linear gradient descent backuo.md

 ### Introduction

-The previous post introduced Linear Prediction model for Regression Supervised Machine Learning.
-It is recommended to read it first, unless you are familiar with the Linear Regression prediction model.
-Along with model presentation, the previous post presented the Analytical Solution for calculating the predictor's coefficents. it's a fairly simple solution, except it requires an \\(n X n\\) matrix inversion, where n is the dimension of the input data vector.
-In many cases, that's not an issue, unless the number of features large, say >1000.
+The previous post introduced the Linear Prediction model.
+It is recommended to read that post first, unless you are familiar with that material.
+It presented the Analytical Solution for calculating the model's coefficents.
+The Analytical Solution is fairly simple solution, except it requires an \\(n X n\\) matrix inversion, where n is the dimension of the input data vector.
+In many cases, that's a non issue, unless the number of features is large, say >1000.
 Anyway, it's a matter of computational cost and availability.
-This post presents an alternative solution, the Gradient Descent.
-Gradient Descent is a simple and common iterative solution.
-It is widely used for solving prediction models such as the Logistic Regression predictor, for which the analyitcal solution does not fit.
+The current post presents an alternative solution, named Gradient Descent.
+Gradient Descent is a simple iterative solution, and commonly used for solving prediction models such as the Logistic Regression predictor, for which the analyitcal solution does not fit.
 BTW, Logistic Regression will be presented in a next post.

 ### Outlines of this post

-So we need to find the predictor's coefficients \\(b, w_j\\), where j=1:n.
+So we need to find the Linear Predictor's set of coefficients \\(b, w_j\\), where j=1:n.
-***Question:*** What is the expected criteria for the desired set of coeficients?
+***Question:*** What is the expected criteria, according which we should chose the desired set of coeficients?
-***Answer:*** The set of coefficents should minimize a cost function which expresses the difference between the modeled value and the actual value.
-So that's what this post is about: Determining a cost function, and finding the coefficents which minimize it - using the Gradient Descent algorithm.
+***Answer:*** The set of coefficents should minimize a cost function. which expresses the difference between the modeled value and the actual value.
+So that's what this post is about: Determining a cost function, and finding the coefficents which minimize it, using the Gradient Descent algorithm.
 So let's start!

 ### Cost Function

-To recall the Linear Prediction formula, it is listed here in Eq.
+The Linear Prediction formula is listed in Eq.
 1. Following that,  Eq.
-2 presents a cost functiom, denoted by ***\\(J(w,b)\\)***.
-The cost is expressed as the mean squared error between the real and modeled values.
-Alternatively, other cost functions could be chosen, e.g. the absolute distance between the real and predicted values, see Eq.
-3. The Mean Square cost expression, expressed in Eq.
+2 presents a Cost functiom, denoted by ***\\(J(w,b)\\)***.
+The Cost is expressed as the mean squared error between the real and modeled values.
+The Cost is a sum of that difference over m examples.
+Alternatively, Eq.
+3 presnets another type of Cost function, which is the sume of absolute distances between the real and predicted values.
+The Cost function expressed in Eq.
 2, is commonly used.
-Dependent on squared distances, error increases more withthe eucleadean distance.
-In addition, the squared error is convex, which is sigificant for fininding function's extreme point (minima or maxima).
+It has some benefits: It is dependent on squared distances, so error increases faster than the eucleadean distance.
+In addition, the squared error is convex, which is sigificant for fininding the extreme point (minima or maxima), needed for our calculations.
 (What is a convex function?
 It's a function that the line between 2 points on the graph are alays about the values of the points between those 2 points - see Figure 3.)

 Figure 1 illustrates graphically the euclidiean distance between the actual value y, and it's corresponding model predicted value \\(d=\hat{y}-y \\) in a 1D domain.